KiltedCode/khandaria-campaign/sessions/2019/2019-12-19-loot-the-day.md

 Head to temple to give the _scroll of animate undead_ and see if they can help with rapier
 still a line of people waiting for funerals, but it's shorter
 seems mostly because people know you won't get in
-funeral up front with `Melvin` leading
+funeral up front with `Melvyn` leading
 `Rosnick` is observing
 go into side to talk
 he can consecrate it, need a blacksmith to heat it to semi-tempered